Unconventional Non-Fermi Liquid Properties of Two-Channel Anderson Impurities System

 \section{Acknowledgments}

-We benefited much from stimulating conversations with K. Izawa and T. Onimaru for experimental aspects of diluted Pr-1-2-20 system.
+We benefited much from stimulating conversations with K. Izawa, Y. Yamane and T. Onimaru for experimental aspects of the diluted Pr-1-2-20 system.
 This work is supported by the Grant-in-Aid for Scientific Research (No. 17K05555) from the Japan Society for the Promotion of Science.